Feed an AngularJS App

-This short tutorial is a great way to get started with Hippo's Content REST API.
-You will create a small AngularJS app which retrieves and displays documents stored in Hippo's content repository.
+This short tutorial is a great way to get started with the Content REST API.
+You will create a small AngularJS app which retrieves and displays documents stored in Hippo CMS's content repository.

 In the tutorial you will learn how to: